Grain Graph Based Parent Grain Reconstrution edit page

 job = parentGrainReconstructor(ebsd,grains);

 The parentGrainReconstructor guesses from the EBSD data what is the parent and what is the child phase.
-If this guess is not correct it might be specified explicitely by defining an initial guess for the parent to child orientation relationship first and passing it as a third argument to parentGrainReconstructor.
-Here we define this initial guess seperately as the Kurdjumov Sachs orientation relationship
+If this guess is not correct it might be specified explicitly by defining an initial guess for the parent to child orientation relationship first and passing it as a third argument to parentGrainReconstructor.
+Here we define this initial guess separately as the Kurdjumov Sachs orientation relationship

 % initial guess for the parent to child orientation relationship